-After the stamping dies used in manual line production in the early stage were transferred to automatic line production, the rework and scrap rate of stamping parts has been high due to the problem of iron chips falling off the edges of dies, which seriously restricts our quality, cost and efficiency.
+In the early stages, manual line production utilized stamping dies, which resulted in a high rework and scrap rate due to iron chips falling off the edges of the dies.
+This seriously impacted our quality, cost, and efficiency.

-To this end, we set up a technical research group on the problem of trimming and iron chip falling, and carried out technical research on the problem of iron chip falling, and achieved good results.
+To address this issue, we established a technical research group focused on trimming and iron chip falling, and conducted extensive research on the iron chip falling problem.
+The results of this research were successful.

-The goal of the automobile main engine factory is to pursue high quality and low cost.
+The goal of the main engine factory in the automobile industry is to achieve high quality while maintaining low cost.

 The problem of iron chips falling from the stamping die

-The key point of changing the stamping manual line mold into automatic mold is to solve the problem of iron filings falling off during trimming.
+The main objective of converting the manual stamping line mold to an automatic mold is to address the issue of iron filings falling off during trimming.

-Because the iron filings in stamping production are easy to adhere to the surface of the mold and parts (Fig. 1), and then dents will be pressed out on the surface of the parts (Fig. 2).
+Iron writings in stamping production tend to stick to the surface of the mold and parts (as shown in Figure 1), causing indentations on the surface of the parts (as shown in Figure 2).

-It not only seriously affects the appearance quality of stamping products, but also increases the later operation cost.
+This not only severely impacts the appearance quality of stamping products, but also raises the cost of subsequent operations.

-How to eliminate the iron filings produced by trimming dies is a major problem perplexing stamping production.
+Eliminating the iron writings produced by trimming dies is a major challenge in stamping production.

-Through the optimization and transformation of the die structure of the manual production line, we can effectively reduce the iron filings produced in production, and there is no obvious crushing problem of waste iron filings on the surface of stamping parts.
+By optimizing and transforming the die structure of the manual production line, we can effectively reduce the amount of iron writings produced during production, and there will be no significant crushing of waste iron writings on the surface of stamping parts.

 Fig. 1 iron filings accumulation of lower die block